-You should consider halting your intake if you take whey protein isolate and increase your consumption of whey protein concentrate.
+You should consider halting your intake if you take whey protein isolate and increasing your consumption of whey protein concentrate.
 You can also make sure you are getting your daily allowance of protein from food sources and not relying on supplements as your primary source.
-Learn more about foods that promote hair growth.

 It is also important to remember that there may be other factors causing your hair loss.
-Alopecia areata, for example, is often mainly associated with issues in the immune system.
+Alopecia areata, for example, is often mainly associated with issues in the immune system where white blood cells attack healthy hair follicles.
 Sometimes testosterone levels correlate with hair loss too, which is why testosterone replacement therapy is a risk factor for hair loss.

 Since whey protein doesn’t seem to cause hair loss, it is doubtful that stopping its consumption will help regrow your hair.
 Multiple factors may impact your hair loss.
 Therefore, you can only speculate about the impact of whey.

-However, to play it safe, it is also advisable to speak to a professional and seek treatment.
-Depending on the treatment taken, it may slow hair loss, and you may see a little regrowth.
+However, to play it safe, it is also advisable to speak to a professional and seek treatment, especially if you have a genetic hair loss condition (such as female pattern hair loss or male pattern hair loss).
+Depending on the treatment taken, it may slow hair loss, and you may see a little hair regrowth.
 However, there is no guarantee.

-You may require treatment for your hair loss.
+You may require treatment for your hair loss especially.
 Medical intervention may slow the hair loss down whilst a hair transplant will give you a thicker head of hair once more.
-You might consider switching from whey protein isolate to whey protein concentrate as this may slow the rate of hair loss.
+You might consider switching from whey protein isolate to whey protein concentrate as this may slow the rate of hair thinning.

 It is unlikely that protein supplementation will cause hair loss if you haven’t experienced hair loss before taking it.
 This supplement could be very beneficial to you.